Propose a CASE Project – for academics

-CASE (Collaborative) PhD studentships are designed to promote partnerships between social science researchers at King’s College London, Queen Mary University of London, and Imperial College London, and non‑academic organisations in the public, private or third sector.
+CASE (Collaborative) PhD studentships are designed to promote partnerships between academics at LISS DTP institutions, and non‑academic organisations in the public, private or third sector.
 This allows students to work closely with non-academic partners to enhance their training and providing an opportunity to initiate longer-term collaboration and to ensure the impact of the doctoral research.

-Academic staff initially apply for the CASE studentship as supervisor.
-Up to 20 projects will be approved in December 2025.
-Successful projects are invited to recruit students by March 2026, to commence October 2026.
+Academic staff initially propose a CASE studentship project, in collaboration with a non-academic partner.
+Up to 20 projects will be approved in December 2026.
+Successful projects are invited to recruit students by March 2027, to commence October 2027.

 Find out more about LISS DTP’s Vision and Research Areas.